 \subsection{Part Encoding and Generation}

 Once \PSDF{}'s decoder is trained, it is frozen to be used for downstream tasks, optionally in conjunction with separate specialized networks.
 While this requires training two networks independently, it makes the training of each one easier.
-Furthermore, the decoder need only been trained once and used again and again for the different tasks.
+Furthermore, the decoder need only be trained once and used again and again for the different tasks.

-\paragraph{Encoding} To reconstruct a shape from a given modality, \eg, point clouds or images, encoders can be trained to directly predict part latents and poses, to then be decoded with \PSDF{}: with input data $\mathcal{I}$ corresponding to the shape of our training data $\mathcal{D}$, encoders are trained to map this new modality to the part latents and poses of our pre-trained decoder.
+\paragraph{Encoding} To reconstruct a shape from a given modality, \eg, point clouds or images, encoders can be trained to directly predict part latents and poses, to then be decoded with \PSDF{}: With input data $\mathcal{I}$ corresponding to the shape of our training data $\mathcal{D}$, encoders are trained to map this new modality to the part latents and poses of our pre-trained decoder.
 As an example, we show how to reconstruct unseen shapes for which part decomposition is unknown in \cref{sec:exp-recon}.
 We do this by training a point cloud encoder to predict part latents and poses, which are then refined in an auto-decoding strategy and part-agnostic manner.

 \paragraph{Generation} For shape generation with a coherent part set, generative models can be trained to map random noise to the parts parametrization.
-Generative Adversarial Networks (GAN)~\cite{Goodfellow14b} have been used to generate shape latents, often dubbed \textit{latentGANs} in related work~\cite{Achlioptas18b, Chen19c} such as \PQNET~\cite{Wu20c}.
-Recently, diffusion models~\cite{Sohl15, Ho20a} have gained a lot of traction for their generative performances, even in shape~\cite{Zhang23d} or part-based generation~\cite{Koo23}.
-Generating new shapes with \PSDF{} can then be achieved by training such generative models on the part poses and latents of our pre-trained encoder and, even if not shown here, could be extended to conditional generation on images or texts~\cite{Zhang23d, Koo23}.
+Generative Adversarial Networks (GAN)~\citep{Goodfellow14b} have been used to generate shape latents, often dubbed \textit{latentGANs} in related work~\citep{Achlioptas18b, Chen19c} such as \PQNET~\citep{Wu20c}.
+Recently, diffusion models~\citep{Sohl15, Ho20a} have gained a lot of traction for their generative performances, even in shape~\citep{Zhang23d} or part-based generation~\citep{Koo23}.
+Generating new shapes with \PSDF{} can be achieved by training such generative models on the part poses and latents of our pre-trained decoder and, even if not shown here, could be conditioned on images or texts~\citep{Zhang23d, Koo23}.